asyncwebio/bigbluebutton-streaming/readme.md

 4. **Compatibility with BigBlueButton**: Works directly within BigBlueButton, the widely-adopted virtual classroom software used by many educational institutions globally.
 5. **Open-Source and Free**: BigBlueButton Streaming is an open-source software extension, available to all users at no cost.

-## ⏳ 5 Power-Packed Benefits: Maximize Your Teaching Impact with BigBlueButton Streaming
+## ⏳ 5 Benefits: Amplify Impact with BigBlueButton Streaming

 1. **Expanded Reach**: You can now teach thousands of students from various geographical locations simultaneously.
 2. **Increased Accessibility**: With classes being streamed on popular platforms, students can access lessons from devices they already use in their everyday lives.